ValentinLardeau/ValentinLardeau/README.md

 # Welcome to My GitHub Repository!

 👋 Hi!
 I'm Valentin, a French engineer passionate about Artificial Intelligence.
-Currently, I am completing a double degree at Heriot-Watt University, specializing in AI.
+Currently, I am working as a consultant for Wavestone, specializing in AI and its cybersecurity.

 ## About Me